DerynBoscariol/forked-hackathon-set/ice-cream-truck.markdown

 ### Description

 The Ice-Cream Truck will drive around Lego City and stop for people who want to buy ice cream.
-It will use a motor to create motion, cameras to detect perdestrians, LED lights to simulate color, and audio outputs to play music according to the presence of the perdestrians.
+It will use a motor to create motion, cameras to detect pedestrians, LED lights to simulate color, and audio outputs to play music according to the presence of the pedestrians.

 ![6 Ice Cream Truck](images/ice-cream-truck2.png)